vivsh/fs-embed/rust-silos/README.md

 After creating a `Silo` with the macro, you can control whether it uses embedded files or reads from disk at runtime:

 - `into_dynamic()`: Always use disk (dynamic) mode, even in release builds.
 Useful for tests, hot-reload, or CLI tools.
 - `auto_dynamic()`: Use disk in debug mode, embedded in release mode.
-This is the default for development–production parity.
+This is the default for development–production parity. *Should be used only on an embedded silo; for other modes it is a no-op.*

 Example: